itsdragonic/altimeline/README.md

 Seed "0" is our timeline.

 Typing any string of characters will lead to unique alternate histories.

+Newspapers with red ink mean that it is alternate history.

 Special seeds such as "kaiserreich," "fuhrerreich," or "fallout" give famous alternate histories.